 “I portray the struggles Tejana/Chicana women face in the contemporary moment by basing it on my own experience.
 These conflicts vary from identity, culture, language, class, race, body, and beauty.”

 Garza, Alondra M

 Alondra Marisol Garza is a Tejana/Chicana artist.
 She was born in the Mexican side at the Rio Grande Valley borderlands of Mexico and South Texas.
 She later became a U.S. citizen, holding a double nationality as a Mexican American, and moved to the U.S. She obtained a BFA degree in studio art at the University of Texas Rio Grande Valley.
 Currently, she is seeking her MFA in visual studies at the Minneapolis College of Art and Design.

 Her work has been exhibited across the U.S. and internationally.
 This includes a Solo Exhibition Loss and Gain, Suitcase Gallery, at the Minneapolis College of Art and Design.
-Additionally, Group Exhibitions including Artists from USA at YAG/Garage in Italy, Foot in the Door at the Minneapolis Institute of Art, Mending at The Walker Art Center, Minneapolis MN, Open Studio Night (collaborated organizer and curator), Dream, Break Every Rule at The Minneapolis College of Art and Design in Minneapolis, MN., Still Life at The Museum of Fine Arts in Brownsville, TX, Brain at The International Museum of Art and Science in McAllen, TX.
+Additionally, Group Exhibitions including Artists from USA at YAG/Garage in Italy, Foot in the Door at the Minneapolis Institute of Art (online), Mending at The Walker Art Center, Minneapolis MN, Open Studio Night (collaborated organizer and curator) at The Minneapolis College of Art and Design in Minneapolis, MN., Still Life at The Museum of Fine Arts in Brownsville, TX, and Brain at The International Museum of Art and Science in McAllen, TX.